Welcome to today's edition of the Rush 24-7 podcast.

 December is just as far back as I decided to go.

-And I've linked to it at Rush Limbaugh.com.
+And I've linked to it at rushlimbaugh.com.

-I don't know that people why do I think people don't get it?
+I don't know that people, why do I think people don't get it?

-Um, why do you think people aren't listening to you?
+Stuartly says, well, no, why do you think people aren't listening to you?

-But I'm thinking of Obama phone in Cleveland, and I'm thinking she doesn't get it.
+But I'm thinking of Obama phone in Cleveland.

 I'm to the point where I don't think this guy ought to be getting one vote.

-I'm telling you, in my this is not it is a fantasy.
+I'm telling you, in my, this is not, it is a fantasy.

 Not one.

-Not one why is belief.
+Not one why is believed.

-Not one I'm just so I don't know that everybody's believing it.
+So I don't know that everybody's believing it.

-Big time polling news.
+Big-time polling news.

-Um look, there's other stuff too.
+And look, there's other stuff too.

-Why didn't why'd Obama he'll Romney would do 47%?
+Why did Obama Romney with the 47%?

 They don't intend to throw that out for an answer.